 - ensure supervisors act in a timely manner on unreasonable behaviour they see or become aware of.

-I also recorded a podcast episode on this topic.
+I recorded a podcast episode on this topic.
 Listen to ‘How to Handle Workplace Bullies’ in episode 147 of Your Career Podcast (and you can subscribe to my YouTube channel for regular career support and inspiration).

 What are your thoughts?
 Please comment below.

-For 20 years Jane has been supporting executives through the emotional roller coaster of a career change, redundancy and job search.
+For over 20 years Jane has been supporting executives through the emotional roller coaster of a career change, redundancy and job search.
 She is a LinkedIn Top Voice 2020, Excellence in Practice Award recipient from the Career Development Association of Australia (CDAA), author of Navigating Career Crossroads (finalist in The Australian Career Book Awards 2021) and host of Your Career Podcast (voted top 20 career podcast by FeedSpot).